TZstatsADS/ads-spring2023-project2-group9/doc/a_note_on_contributions.md

 Project 2: UrbanScout

-Team members: Xinming Pan, Hongyan Zhou, En Funn, Gem Hon
+Team members: Xinming Pan, Hongyan Zhou, Ananya Tinaikar

 Summary:
 + In this second project of GR5243 Applied Data Science, we develop an *UrbanScout* shiny app on **NYC Accommodation Selection** using NYC open data released on the [NYC Open Data By Agency](https://opendata.cityofnewyork.us/data/) website.